Magic Quadrant for Finance and Accounting BPO

 - As a buyer, you should understand whether providers have invested in process methodologies that lay out how the process should optimally be conducted, which can save time in transition, because a variance between the client's process and the provider's standard is calculated early.

-Everyone Should Ban the Words "Innovation" and "Transformation" Because They Will Only Lead to Misaligned Expectations
+Everyone Should Ban the Words "Innovation" and "Transformation" Because They Will Lead Only to Misaligned Expectations

 Many prospective F&A BPO clients have not picked up on these outsourcing lessons because they are typically buying outsourcing for the first time and continue to make the same mistakes as seen previously in the market.
-Ensure that you do not fall into traps such as, believing that "my service provider is all-knowing and can fix everything," or "I will pick the lowest price deal" and then be left wondering where the innovation and transformation are.
-The most successful F&A BPO clients have carried out a baselining project with the business users of the current state of processing efficiency, and the processing effectiveness of established processes, and did not hope that the F&A BPO vendor will solve all the internal process issues, which may never have been addressed internally.
+Ensure that you do not fall into traps, such as believing that "my service provider is all-knowing and can fix everything," or "I will pick the lowest price deal" and then be left wondering where the innovation and transformation are.
+The most successful F&A BPO clients have carried out a baselining project with the business users of the current state of processing efficiency, and the processing effectiveness of established processes, and they did not hope that the F&A BPO vendor will solve all the internal process issues, which may never have been addressed internally.

 Ability to Execute